DoubleDensity/coaster/README.md

 # Coaster

-This is a Docker container for automatically building minimal rolling CentOS 7 ISO images with unattended installation routines.
+This is a Docker (version 17.06+) container for automatically building minimal rolling CentOS 7 ISO images with unattended installation routines.

 Currently it includes open-vm-tools, injects an RSA public key, enables DHCP & SSH w/ passwordless sudo and installs to /dev/sda.